playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 ## React

 Up to this point, all of our React components have been functions.
-While this _is_ how most modern React applications are built today there is another way of writing a React component; this being the "class" API.
+While this _is_ how most modern React applications are built today, there is another way of writing a React component; this being the "class" API.

 Class-based React components have existed _well_ before function components have.
 Class-based components were in React since day one and functional components were only truly made viable with a significant revamp [in React 16.8; coinciding with the introduction of React Hooks](https://reactjs.org/docs/hooks-intro.html).

-Here's a simple React component in both functional and class based APIs:
+Here's a simple React component in both functional and class-based APIs:

 ```jsx
 // Function component